heatherprince/cosmoped/compression_vectors/cmb_data/planck2015_low_ell/readme.txt

-Two low ell bins from the Planck 2015 commander likelihood
+Two low ell bins from a Gaussian best fit to the probability distribution from the Planck 2015 commander likelihood